 1 large egg

-1/4 cup milk
+1/3 cup milk

-coarse sugar for topping
+1 tbsp coarse sugar

-In a medium bowl, whisk together flour, baking powder, baking soda and salt.
+In a small bowl, whisk together flour, baking powder, baking soda and salt.